ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ```

 ### Build and Run Programs
-To generate an executable `.balx`, you can build a Ballerina program that contains a `main()` function or services:
+To generate an executable `.jar`, you can build a Ballerina program that contains a `main()` function or services:
 ```bash
 $ cd /local/ballerina/src
 $ ballerina build sample.bal